25th Mar 2025

 The Procedure

 With a well-defined plan in place, it’s time to proceed to the surgical procedure.
-Many patients prefer closed rhinoplasty because it ensures there are no visible scar.
+Many patients prefer closed rhinoplasty because it ensures there are no visible scars.
 However, many doctors prefer open rhinoplasty or the open technique because it gives them better access to the nasal structure and ensures the best possible results.
-Its important to ask about this during your consultation so your plastic surgeon can give you a thorough answer as to why they have chosen a closed or an open procedure.
+The choice between open and closed procedures often involves considering various nasal tip surgery techniques.
+It's important to ask about this during your consultation so your plastic surgeon can give you a thorough answer as to why they have chosen a closed or an open procedure.
 The refinement of the nasal tip often involves reshaping the cartilage, such as for a bulbous nose tip or to lift a droopy tip to improve its angle with the upper lip.

 After reshaping the cartilage, suturing techniques are applied to shape and secure the nasal tip into its new position and contour.
 The procedure involves the use of anaesthesia to ensure the comfort and safety of the patient.